liamgreenhill/liamnugent.me/posts/blacklight.md

 ---
-title: Privacy Matters
+title: Private Matters
-description: Dave Rupert tweeted about Blacklight today — a tool that reveals how much tracking takes places on a website.
+description: Dave Rupert tweeted about Blacklight today — a tool that reveals how much tracking takes place on websites.
 date: 2020-09-22
 tags:
   - Privacy